 Even though you can be confident there are plenty of people in your area who need a home improvement contractor, you can’t be confident that they’ll choose you.
 After all, there are other contractors in your area who are vying for the same jobs you are.
 And even if you don’t have a lot of competition, people may not know about you.
 This is why marketing is a crucial factor in your success as an independent contractor.

-In this three-part blog series we will talk about finding those first clients for new businesses, home improvement lead generation ideas and marketing strategies, whether to hire a professional to do your marketing, and some quick wins to give your marketing that extra boost.
-This week, we’ll start with looking at lead generation and marketing strategies.
+In this three-part blog series, we will talk about finding those first clients for new businesses, home improvement lead generation ideas and marketing strategies, whether to hire a professional to do your marketing and some quick wins to give your marketing that extra boost.
+This week, we’ll start by looking at how to generate and track leads and marketing strategies.

 If you’re just starting out as an independent home improvement contractor, then generating leads and getting these potential clients to hire you can be challenging.
 After all, people want to hire a contractor they know they can trust based on previous work and plenty of positive reviews.
 Establishing this reputation may seem a long way off, but don’t worry.
 Right now, you just have to get the ball rolling, and the rest will follow.

 First, focus on getting those first few clients who will leave you positive reviews and help to get your name out there.
 How do you get these first few clients?
 You may not have a network for your business yet, but you have a personal network, so use it.
 Ask your family members, friends, and neighbors if they or anyone they know needs some home improvement work done.
 Consider offering a discount to these first few clients to incentivize them to take a chance on you.
 Remember, you may know you’re going to do a great job, but they don’t necessarily know that yet.